-Your employer duties will depend on the types of worker you employ.
+Depending on the type(s) of worker you employ you will need to undertake a number of duties.
 You'll need to automatically enrol some workers into a pension scheme and arrange membership for others.
 You're also responsible for the ongoing maintenance of the scheme and have an obligation to keep certain records.